qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 **Toolbar**

-In Figure grass_digitizing_1_ you see the GRASS digitizing toolbar icons provided by the GRASS plugin.
+In figure_grass_digitizing_1_ you see the GRASS digitizing toolbar icons provided by the GRASS plugin.
 Table table_grass_digitizing_1_ explains the available functionalities.

 .. _figure_grass_digitizing_1: